ConnorMcCranie/DnD/gang_campaign/notes/session_planning/session2/session2.md

   > The citizens start filing through a grand hall located behinnd the cathedral's stage.
 The decor is stark and orderly, with red and blue accents which match everyone's attire.
 The tables are laden with food that is almost unnervingly perfect: fruits are arranged in flawless geometric patterns, bread is sliced to uniform thickness, and meat is carved with surgical precision.
 Despite the surreal situation, your mouths start to water.
 [Only Glow has ever seen anything close to this display of wealth]
   - Asks the party what brought them to Zaridel
   - Insists that Lynn is there voluntarily
-  - Lynn seems in a trance, but momentarily snaps out of it when told that her mother is alive (or given necklace)
+  - Lynn seems in a trance, but will snap out of it if she is given the necklace
-    > Meet me in my quarters after sunset
+    > Meet me in my quarters after the feast

 - Varinn invites the party to stay in Zaridel for the night.
-He says that 4 rooms have already been arranged for their lodging.
-He acts extremely hospitable
+  - He says that 4 rooms have already been arranged for their lodging.
+  - He acts extremely hospitable
+  - Everybody at the feast takes a creepy amount of interest in the newcomers
+- Places in Zaridel:
+  - Plaza of Perfection
+  - Cathedral of Zarus
+  - The Veracious Spire
+  - Grand Hall
+  - Abodes of the Faithful
+  - Marwinn's Market
+  - Argent Refineries
+  - Farm Fields

 &nbsp;------**Leaving Zaridel**----------
 - Back at Alyona's room